refractionPOINT/lce_doc/docs/net.md

 1. From the left menu, go to the Add-ons section, Services tab, `lc-net-install` service and set to "on".
 1. From the left menu, go to the Service Request section.
 1. Select the `lc-net-install` service from the "Service" drop down.
-1. In the "iid" section, enter the Installation obtained earlier.
+1. In the "iid" section, enter the Net Installation Key (obtained earlier).
 1. In the "sid" section, select the Sensor ID by hostname or just enter the Sensor ID itself.
 1. Click "Request".
 The service will create a new Job that will be visible from the Organization's main page where you can track the progress of the upgrade.
 The whole process should take less than a minute.